Jewels of Mary, Queen of Scots: The lion and the mouse

 Mary's allies sent a jewel to Lochleven Castle depicting Aesop's story of The Lion and the Mouse.

 In 1567, Mary, Queen of Scots was deposed and imprisoned in Lochleven Castle.
 Around the time she was made to abdicate, William Maitland of Lethington and Mary Fleming sent her a gold jewel or ring depicting the lion and mouse of Aesop's fable.
 This was a token alluding to the possibility of escape, and their continuing support for her, the mouse could free the lion by nibbling away the knots of the net.
 It had an Italian motto A chi basto l'animo, non mancano la forze, – to those with enough spirit, there is no shortage of strength.
 "All the place saw her wear it", and Marie Courcelles said it was a gift from Fleming.

 George Buchanan included the story in his Chamaeleon, a satirical account of Maitland's career, as "ane picture of the deliverance of the Lyoun by the Mouse".
 Claude Nau described the jewel as a small oval gold locket with an enamelled picture, saying the queen's cipher was engraved inside the lid and it enclosed a paper with verses written in Italian.
 This jewel seems to be listed in Mary's final inventory, in the keeping of Elizabeth Curle at Fotheringhay, as "A device of Esope in gold".
 Another list mentions a round jewel set with diamonds with an amethyst engraved with a lion and a motto.

 According to Claude Nau, when the Earl of Moray came to visit Mary at Lochleven, Mary discussed her jewels with him.
-As in the will she had made in 1566, she wanted some them to be given to James and annexed to the Scottish crown.
+As in the will she had made in 1566, she wanted some of them to be given to James and annexed to the Scottish crown.
 Moray said her wishes were unreasonable.